-FOR FURTHER INFORMATION CONTACT: Daniel Cohen, Assistant General Counsel for Legislation, Regulation, and Energy Efficiency, U.S. Department of Energy, Office of the General Counsel, 1000 Independence Avenue, SW., Washington, DC 20585.
-E-mail: Regulatory.Review@hq.doe.gov.
+FOR FURTHER INFORMATION CONTACT:

+Daniel Cohen, Assistant General Counsel for Legislation, Regulation, and Energy Efficiency, U.S. Department of Energy, Office of the General Counsel, 1000 Independence Avenue SW., Washington, DC 20585.
+Email: Regulatory.Review@hq.doe.gov.

-SUPPLEMENTARY INFORMATION: On January 18, 2011, the President issued Executive Order 13563, "Improving Regulation and Regulatory Review," to ensure that federal regulations seek more affordable, less intrusive means to achieve policy goals, and that agencies give careful consideration to the benefits and costs of those regulations.
+SUPPLEMENTARY INFORMATION: On

+January 18, 2011, the President issued Executive Order 13563, "Improving Regulation and Regulatory Review," to ensure that Federal regulations seek more affordable, less intrusive means to achieve policy goals, and that agencies give careful consideration to the benefits and costs of those regulations.
 To that end, the Executive Order requires, among other things, that:

-• Agencies propose or adopt a regulation only upon a reasoned determination that its benefits justify its costs; and that agencies tailor regulations to impose the least burden on society, consistent with obtaining the regulatory objectives, taking into account, among other things, and to the extent practicable, the costs of cumulative regulations; and that agencies select, in choosing among alternative regulatory approaches, those approaches that maximize net benefits (including potential economic, environmental, public health and safety, and other advantages; distributive impacts; and equity).

-- The regulatory process encourages public participation and an open exchange of views, with an opportunity for the public to comment. - Agencies coordinate, simplify, and harmonize regulations to reduce costs and promote certainty for businesses and the public. - Agencies consider low-cost approaches that reduce burdens and maintain flexibility. - Regulations be guided by objective scientific evidence.
+- Agencies propose or adopt a regulation only upon a reasoned determination that its benefits justify its costs; and that agencies tailor regulations to impose the least burden on society, consistent with obtaining the regulatory objectives, taking into account, among other things, and to the extent practicable, the costs of cumulative regulations; and that agencies, consistent with applicable law, select, in choosing among alternative regulatory approaches, those approaches that maximize net benefits (including potential economic, environmental, public health and safety, and other advantages; distributive impacts; and equity). - The regulatory process encourages public participation and an open exchange of views, with an opportunity for the public to comment. - Agencies coordinate, simplify, and harmonize regulations to reduce costs and promote certainty for businesses and the public. - Agencies consider low-cost approaches that reduce burdens and maintain flexibility. - Regulations be guided by objective scientific evidence.

 Additionally, the Executive Order directs agencies to consider how best to promote retrospective analyses of existing rules.
-Specifically, Agencies must develop a preliminary plan under which the agency will periodically review existing regulations to determine which should be maintained, modified, strengthened, or repealed to increase the effectiveness and decrease the burdens of the agency's regulatory program.
+Specifically, agencies were required to develop a plan under which the agency will periodically review existing regulations to determine which should be maintained, modified, strengthened, or repealed to increase the effectiveness and decrease the burdens of the agency's regulatory program.

-To implement the Executive Order, the Department is taking two immediate steps to launch its retrospective review of existing regulatory and reporting requirements.
-First, as described further below, the Department issues this Request for Information (RFI) seeking public comment on how best to review its existing regulations and to identify whether any of its existing regulations should be modified, streamlined, expanded, or repealed.
-Second, the Department has created a link on the web page of DOE's Office of the General Counsel to an email in-box at Regulatory.Review@hq.doe.gov, which interested parties can use to identify to DOE-on a continuing basis-regulations that may be in need of review in the future.
-It may also be used to provide thoughts in this proceeding outside of the traditional initial comment and reply comment filings (all such comments will be made public).
-Together, these steps will help the Department ensure that its regulations remain necessary, properly tailored, up-to-date requirements that effectively achieve regulatory objectives without imposing unwarranted costs.
+At the time of issuance of the Executive Order, the Department took two immediate steps to launch its retrospective review of existing regulatory and reporting requirements.
+First, the Department issued a Request for Information (RFI) seeking public comment on how best to review its existing regulations and to identify whether any of its existing regulations should be modified, streamlined, expanded, or repealed.
+Second, the Department created a link on the Web page of DOE's Office of the General Counsel to an email in-box at Regulatory.Review@hq.doe.gov, which interested parties can use to identify to DOE-on a continuing basisregulations that may be in need of review.